Building Virtues

 Father Steve

-Since our founding in 1950, Saint Thomas has grown to include over 1,800 parish families and 560 students.
-We now stand at the heart of Phoenix which has grown 14 times larger than when we began building 70 years ago, and our parish continues to grow by an average of 240 families a year.
+Since our founding in 1950, Saint Thomas has grown to include over 2,000 parish families and 550 students.
+Our parish continues to grow by an average of 200 families a year.
 With time and growth, our facilities have aged and our 1950's campus is struggling to meet the needs of an expanding parish and 21st century school.

 Because of the existing configuration of our property, with the school taking up the majority of our 10-acre parcel, we are feeling the pinch of a growing parish which lacks a "parish center."
 Our lack of space limits our ability to accommodate growing ministries, youth groups, social gatherings, or larger receptions for baptisms, weddings and funerals.